 Personal Hygiene – is essential for an enjoyable dancing experience.
 Bad breath, body odor and excessive perspiration are common offenders.
 Be sensitive to your fellow dancers.
 Excessive use of cologne, or any chemical can be just as offending, and never a replacement for bathing and antiperspirant.
 If you have a cold or flu, please stay home until you are better.

 Tandas – Tango music is played in sets called tandas.
 The DJ will play a tanda consisting of 3 or 4 songs by the same orchestra from the same period.
-Generally you will hear 2 sets of 4 tangos, 1 set of 3 valses, 2 sets of 4 tangos, and 1 set of 3 milongas, in repeating cycles or 4 tangos, 3 valses, 4 tangos, 3 milongas, 4 tangos, a few alternative or neotango songs, and all over again.
 Accepting an invitation to dance carries the obligation to dance with your partner until the tanda ends and a cortina is played.
-In short, Dance to the End of the Tanda then Move On.

 Cabaceo – In Buenos Aires, it is only the men who ask for a dance.
-Most big cities follow the Buenos Aires custom.
 The accepted way to invite a person to dance is to catch someone’s eye, smile and nod, perhaps raising your eyebrows in an inquiring expression or directing a nod towards the dance floor.
-The response, if the invitation is accepted, is to smile and nod back, whereupon both people walk to the dance floor and dance.
+The response, if the invitation is accepted, is to smile and nod back, whereupon the leader escorts the follower to the dance floor.
 The purpose of the cabeceo, is to make the invitation to dance less stressful and the possibility to decline more discreet.
 Essentially you can avoid receiving or having to say a harsh verbal “No”.
-It spares everybody’s feelings.
-It is also acceptable for a gentleman to “walk-up” and ask someone to dance, but be sensitive to that person’s body language/eye contact in case they don’t want to dance.
-If you don’t succeed in catching a person’s eye and eliciting a smile, please don’t resort to positioning yourself squarely in front of a person so they can’t avoid looking at you.
-It is considered very rude.
-In short, Ladies, Don’t Ask.
+In the US it is acceptable for the follower to ask a leader to dance using the same cabeceo process.
+If the followers at an event do not seem to understand the cabeceo tradition, then it is also acceptable for a gentleman to “walk-up” and ask someone to dance, but be sensitive to that person’s body language/eye contact in case they don’t want to dance.

-Saying No – There’s a double standard here.
-We didn’t make the rules.
-The best way to avoid dancing with someone is to avoid eye contact.
-If that doesn’t work, then a lady should say no sincerely and put herself in a time out for the remainder of that tanda.
-A gentleman may say “I’d love to dance with you later.
-I’ll come and get you when I’m ready” or “I’m flattered but my masculine ego demands that I do the asking” and then immediately ask someone else to dance.
+Saying No – The best way to avoid dancing with someone is to avoid eye contact.
+If that doesn’t work, then a lady should say no sincerely and not accept an invitation from a different leader for the remainder of that tanda.
 Certain people will never dance with you.
 Nobody has an obligation to dance with everybody.
-It’s very much a consensual privilege and not a moral duty.
+It’s very much a consensual privilege.

 Thank You – Thank you is customary at the end of a tanda.
 It is the code for “I’m finished dancing with you.”
-If you say it in the middle of a tanda, it’s over.
 If you want to keep dancing with the same partner for the rest of the tanda, express your pleasure in different words.
-If neither person says thank you at the end of the tanda, you are likely to continue dancing.
-If there happens to be a gender imbalance, maybe you want to show community spirit and give your friends a chance to dance with your partner.
-Of course none of this applies to dancing with your significant other or your special date.
 The proper response to “thank you” is “thank you”, not “you’re welcome.”

 Talking – Some people like to concentrate on the dancing while others chatter constantly.
 If you are one of the former, it’s perfectly OK to say “sorry, I find it hard to talk and concentrate on the steps at the same time.”
 Talking while dancing is especially inappropriate when there is a live band.
 In general both conversation and dancing improve when not done simultaneously.
 You are encouraged to chat between songs in a tanda.
 Often people introduce themselves or just exchange pleasantries.
 If you are talking to someone off the dance floor, be careful not to block their cabaceo and prevent other people from asking them to dance.